boniolp/MSAD/README.md

 | CNN | This method build a non-linear relationship between current and previous time series (using convolutional Neural Network), and the outliers are detected by the deviation between the predicted and actual values. |
 |One-class Support Vector Machines (OCSVM)| This method fits the dataset to find the normal data's boundary. |

-You may find more details (and the references) in our [paper](https://www.paparrizos.org/papers/PaparrizosVLDB22b.pdf).
-In italics are methods that are available but not evaluated yet.
+You may find more details (and the references) in the TSB-UAD benchmark [paper](https://www.paparrizos.org/papers/PaparrizosVLDB22b.pdf).

-## Time Series Classification Algorithms
+### Time Series Classification Algorithms

 We consider 16 time series classification (TSC) algtorithms used as model selection. the following table lists and describes the methods considered: